UCLALibrary/research-tips/_tutorials/2017-04-12-deconstructing-the-elevator-speech.markdown

 <p>And lastly, be <b><i> enthusiastic. </i></b> Recall what first sparked your interest in your research and be sure to convey that to your audience. </p>

 <h3>What's the difference between an elevator speech and an abstract?</h3>
-<p>Although both serve to present your research and its significance in a concise manner, elevator speeches and abstracts differ in format and purpose. </p>
+<p>Although both serve to present your research and its significance in a concise manner, elevator speeches and {% include glossary-term.html term="abstract" termshown="abstracts"%} differ in format and purpose. </p>

 <table class="table table-bordered">
   <thead>